 Here is a simple test.
 Would you be terminated by your employer if you were an excellent clinician or surgeon, but failed in all your administrative duties?
 Usually, let me stress usually, the answer to that question would be no. Sure, you may be replaced on the QA committee, but you would not be terminated from the organization.
 And that’s the answer most recruiters and HR people would expect.
 When they see the practicing physician who has had some administrative responsibilities, they immediately assume administration is a secondary or even tertiary responsibility for which little accountability has been expected.

 If by contrast, you simply handed the recruiter your CV or resume that follows a chronological CV-type layout, the recruiter sees a practicing physician who may have some administrative responsibilities.
 They don’t see someone whose primary responsibilities have held them accountable to administrative results.

 Back to the functional resume.
-Its objective is to dispel that perspective and to present you as an administrator or executive who happens to carry a medical degree.
+Its objective is to dispel that perspective and to present you as a leader or executive who happens to carry a medical degree.
 And, after all, that’s the person you want to be seen as – right?

 More advice by Robert Priddy- Self Protection is Self Defeating and Physician Career Change